Persistent Software Combining: Preliminaries

 Detectable recoverability cannot be achieved without system support~\cite{BHR20}.
-For compatibility with previous work~\cite{FriedmanQueue18} (and fair treatment of all algorithms in the experimental analysis), we assume that each thread $p$ has an associated persistent sequence number $seq$ which it increments each time it invokes an operation $op$ and passes it as a parameter to $op$.
-The system invokes the recovery function for $op$ passing the same value for $seq$ as that in the original invocation of $op$ by $p$.
-We remark that our algorithms also work with just passing to each operation of $p$ a toggle bit (instead of $seq$) whose values alternate from one invocation of the thread to the next (i.e., just using the value of the last bit of $seq$).
-Our algorithms can be adjusted to work also with other assumptions for system support that have been made in previous work~\cite{AB+19,BHR20} for designing detectable implementations.
+As in~\cite{BHR20, AB+new, DFC}, we assume that the system persists the information that is needed for calling, for every thread $\mathit{p}$, the recovery function for $p$ with the same arguments as the instance of $\mathit{op}$ that $\mathit{p}$ was executing at crash time.
+Moreover, for compatibility with previous work~\cite{FriedmanQueue18} (and fair treatment of the algorithms in the experimental analysis), we assume that each thread $\mathit{p}$ has an associated persistent sequence number $\mathit{seq}$ which it increments each time it invokes an operation $\mathit{op}$ and passes it as a parameter to $\mathit{op}$.
+The system invokes the recovery function for $\mathit{op}$ passing the same value for $\mathit{seq}$ as in the original invocation of $\mathit{op}$ by $\mathit{p}$.
+We remark that our algorithms also work with just passing to each operation of $\mathit{p}$ a toggle bit (instead of $\mathit{seq}$) whose values alternate from one invocation of the thread to the next (i.e., just using the value of the last bit of $\mathit{seq}$).
+Our algorithms can be adjusted to work also with other assumptions for system support that have been made in previous work~\cite{AB+19,BHR20} for designing detectable implementations (see Section~\ref{sec:rel} for more details).
+Without any system support, our algorithms ensure durable linearizability (but not detectability).

-A recoverable implementation is \emph{wait-free} if, when no crash occurs during the execution of an operation, the operation completes in a finite number of steps.
-It is \emph{lock-free} if, when no crash occurs, some operation completes in a finite number of steps.
+A recoverable implementation is \emph{lock-free}, if in every infinite execution produced by the implementation, which contains a finite number of system crashes, an infinite number of operations complete.
+An execution is {\em wait-free}, if every operation completes within a finite number of steps if it does not experience any crash after some point of its execution.